laurapihamaa/service_manual_excercise/README.md

 Instruction on running the application:

 1. Start application by running ServiceManualApplication as a Java Application.
 The Application will start running on port 8084 (change possible from the application.properties file)
-2. The database is created based on the application.properties -file and the database can be viewed in the url: http://localhost:8084/
+2. The database is created based on the application.properties -file and the database can be viewed in the url: http://localhost:8084/console.
+The needed password etc also in application properties file.
 3. The application consists of the following API's:
    1. localhost:8084/tasks
       This retrieves all of the stored tasks in the maintenance task -database.
 The query can be executed using PostMan as following: